joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 See also: Apparently this offers a customisable auto-setup: https://github.com/minamarkham/formation

-Go to App Store and start downloading XCode first, because it is big.
-XCode is needed for homebrew.
-(You might be able to install only the tools, but if you might later engage in development using XCode, then perhaps tidier just get the whole thing.)
+If you don't have Xcode installed, go to the App Store and start downloading that first, because it is big, and it is needed for homebrew.
+(You might be able to install only the tools, but if you might later engage in development using XCode, then perhaps it's tidier to just get the whole thing.)

 Open Safari, install Chrome, iTerm2 and homebrew.